NxPKG/khulnasoft-docs/content/waf/_index.md

 layout: overview
 weight: 1
 meta:
-  title: Cloudflare Web Application Firewall
+  title: Khulnasoft Web Application Firewall
-  description: The Cloudflare Web Application Firewall (WAF) provides automatic protection from vulnerabilities and the flexibility to create custom rules.
+  description: The Khulnasoft Web Application Firewall (WAF) provides automatic protection from vulnerabilities and the flexibility to create custom rules.
 ---

-# Cloudflare Web Application Firewall
+# Khulnasoft Web Application Firewall

 {{<description>}}
 Get automatic protection from vulnerabilities and the flexibility to create custom rules.